 The National Deworming Day is an initiative of Ministry of Health and Family Welfare, Government of India to make every child in the country worm free.
 This is one of the largest public health programs reaching large number of children during a short period.

-According to World Health Organization (WHO), In India, about 241 million children between 1 to 14 years of age are living at risk of parasitic intestinal worms also known as soil-transmitted helminths (STH).
+More than 836 million children are at risk of parasitic worm infections worldwide.
+According to World Health Organization 241 million children between the ages of 1 and 14 years are at risk of parasitic intestinal worms in India, also known as Soil-Transmitted Helminths (STH).

-Frequently Asked Questions may be accessed from : National Deworming Day- Operational Guidelines , Mohfw, Government of India(Annexure 6, Page No.33)
+Frequently asked questions(FAQs) may be accessed from: National Deworming Day- Operational Guidelines , Mohfw, Government of India(Annexure 6, Page No.33)